ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/patti-smith-festival-of-voice-2018-tickets.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win a ticket to see Patti Smith at Festival of Voice 2018!"
+title: "Win a pair of tickets to see Patti Smith at Festival of Voice 2018!"
 competition-description: "<p>Calling all Patti Smith fans!
 Festival of Voice is back\
   \ and we want to take YOU there!
-We’ve managed to get our hands on 2 tickets to\
+We’ve managed to get our hands on a pair of tickets\
-  \ see perform live the incredible Patti Smith PLUS a side of stage access at the\
+  \ to see perform live the incredible Patti Smith PLUS a side of stage access at\
-  \ Wales Millennium Centre to 2 lucky NME AAA members to win!</p>\r\n<p>Fancy coming\
+  \ the Wales Millennium Centre to 2 lucky NME AAA members to win!</p>\r\n<p>Fancy\
-  \ along with us?</p>"
+  \ coming along with us?</p>"
-hero-header: "Win a ticket to see Patti Smith at Festival of Voice 2018!"
+hero-header: "Win a pair of tickets to see Patti Smith at Festival of Voice 2018!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-221a24d4-94b5-48da-9fea-8fca1a3e6647.jpg"
 logo-left-href: "http://festivalofvoice.wales"